 Students who apply for summer matching funds by Monday, April 15th will be notifed of their eligibility no later than Monday, April 22nd.

-Summer Work Study Payroll Instructions - will be available once summer awards are determined
+Payroll instructions will be available once summer awards are determined.

 To determine your eligibilty for summer work study you must submit both the 2013-2014 Free Application for Federal Student Aid (FAFSA) and the 2013-2014 Temple Law School Financial Aid Application by the March 1, 2013 deadline.
 The March 1st deadline is extremely important.
 If your forms, particularly the FAFSA application, are not received by that date, we cannot guarantee that your information will be processed in time to award you a work study grant for the summer.
 Work study is a need-based form of financial aid and you must demonstrate financial need in order to receive a work study award.
 You may be required to submit additional information in order to supplement or complete your summer work study application so you should respond to requests for additional information from the Law School Financial Aid Office in a timely manner to ensure that your application is completed in enough time to award you a summer work study grant.